xee-lab/xee-sdk-android/CONTRIBUTING.md

 ## Fork/Branch process

-> If you want to fix the issue by yourself, please tell us in the issue
+> If you want to fix the issue by yourself, please tell us in the conversation

 Once accepted, if you didn't already fork the repository, please do it.

-1. Rebase **your master** branch to the last state of the _original_ repository **master**  branch
+1. Update **your develop** branch to the last state of the _original_ repository **develop**  branch
-2. Create a branch from this one.
+2. Create a branch from this one. `git checkout -b your_branch`
 3. [Do it !](http://i.giphy.com/87xihBthJ1DkA.gif)

 ![Fork branch tree](res/fork_branch.png)